theNewDynamic/oregonsadventurecoast.com/content/event/annual-charleston-crab-feed.md

 ---
 Join your friends from **Oregon's Adventure Coast: Coos Bay, North Bend & Charleston** for a feast of delicious Dungeness Crab at the **37th Annual Charleston Crab Feed**!

 More than 900 pounds of Fresh Dungeness Crab will be served.
-Dinners - whole or half crabs at market price - include side dishes, bread, beverage and cake.
+Dinners - whole or half crabs at market price - include side dishes and a roll.
+Add a dessert for the perfect Oregon Coast meal.
 Area businesses provide items for raffle drawings.
 For those who want to attend but don't want to eat crab, a gourmet hot dog lunch with sides will also be available.

 {{< spacer 25 >}}